-The minor Evolutionary Psychobiology is the only minor in The Netherlands about evolution and (human) behavior.
-Students acquire extensive knowledge about how natural and sexual selection (and other evolutionary processes) have driven the evolution of behavior, with the focus on humans and other primates.
-In addition, students acquire research skills in the area of animal behavior (including a research project in the zoo Artis), comparative psychology, and evolutionary anthropology.
+The minor Evolutionary Psychobiology is the only minor in The Netherlands about evolution and (human) behaviour.
+Students acquire extensive knowledge about how natural and sexual selection (and other evolutionary processes) have driven the evolution of behaviour, with the focus on humans and other primates.
+In addition, students acquire research skills in the area of animal behaviour (including a research project in the zoo Artis), comparative psychology, and evolutionary anthropology.
 Students also learn how to model and simulate evolutionary processes (during the course on the evolution of language and music).
 Students also explore their critical thinking about theories on evolution and behavior by writing essays and participating in discussions (during the course on evolutionary psychology).
+Application for 2019-2020 is closed!

 Note: You need to be registered as a UvA student to be able to participate in this minor.
-Students not enrolled in a regular degree programme at the UvA, but who are interested in taking an UvA course, may enrol as a guest student.
+Students not enrolled in a regular degree programme at the UvA, but who are interested in taking an UvA course, may need to enrol as a guest student with the BSc programme Psychobiology.

 |Studielast||30 EC, Semester 1|